-In order to help you ease your understanding and performance while working with Shopify, we have provided for you in this article the common Shopify issues with the right solutions to overcome them.
+In order to help you ease your understanding and performance while working with Shopify, we have provided for you in this article the common Shopify problems with the right solutions to overcome them.

 You can choose to overcome these issues yourself or you can hire an experienced Shopify developer to handle the job for you.

 These common Shopify problems include: